wiirin/BioBERT-finetuned-FoodCancer/README.md

 We have fine-tuned the other BERT-based model with this dataset, including BERT and DistilBERT.
 The model can be found at https://huggingface.co/Wiirin.

-This project is one part of the master's thesis, BioBERT for Dietary Compounds and Cancer Relation Extraction, with Tampere University.
+This project is one part of the master's thesis, BioBERT for Dietary Compounds and Cancer Relation Extraction, with Tampere University which is published on https://trepo.tuni.fi/handle/10024/135451.